Tuesday, July 10, 2018

 "cognition is not the representation of a pregiven world by a pregiven mind but is rather the enactment of a world and a mind on the basis of a history of the variety of actions that a being in the world performs."
 (2016, 6)

 Perception is not 'detection' but is a result of the fact that "sensorimotor patterns enable actions to be perceptually guided" (2016, 203).
 Ultimately, there are no common entities out there in the world that can be seen in different ways.
 This amounts to abandoning the notion of "simple location".
 Music does not consist of sound waves that reach different individuals who then interpret this acoustical information.
 Experiences are not 'subjective happenings' in which some kind of interface between mind and body negotiates the experience to create a 'representation' of the world.
-Tashi Tsering explains that "there is no common object of" beings' "respective sensory consciousness" (in Yakherds, 2021, 282), an important point I will return to in more detail below.
+Tashi Tsering explains that "there is no common object of" beings' "respective sensory consciousness" (in Yakherds, 2021, 282).

 Rather than saying that perceptual appearances vary according to the different ways that different beings mentally construct and process 'the same' items, we say that they appear differently accordingly to different modes of enactment that arise relationally.
 Neither the 'subject-side' nor the 'object-side' exist independently but arise dependently.
 Music is neither in the sounds nor in the act of listening, but arises as a dialectical process where music is created by listening and creating listening.
 Kong Yingda expressed it beautifully when he wrote: